pubkey/rxdb/orga/before-next-major.md

 ## Require string based `$regex`

 Atm people can pass `RegExp` instances to the queries.
 These cannot be transferred via json for example having a remote storage can make problems.
+Also Regular expressions are mutable objects!
+Which is dangerous.
 We should enforce people using strings as operators instead.
+Similar to how you cannot use a `Date` object inside of a json document.

 ## Fix migration+replication